Chesterton Academy of Buffalo

 Chesterton Academy of Buffalo is a private, co-educational, Catholic secondary school in Lancaster, New York.
 It is located in the Roman Catholic Diocese of Buffalo.

-Launched in the fall of 2014 by Michael P. McKeating, the school is modeled on the original Chesterton Academy in Edina, Minnesota and is centered on G. K. Chesterton’s ideas of integrated learning.
+Launched in the fall of 2014 by Michael P. McKeating, a Catholic deacon, who received the inspiration while on a pilgrimage to Rome for the election of Pope Francis.
+There he encountered the students of the original Chesterton Academy in Edina, Minnesota, according to the testimony of the founder.
+It is centered on G. K. Chesterton's ideas of integrated learning.

 Beginning in the 2015–16 school year, Chesterton Academy moved from its former location into the premises of Fourteen Holy Helpers R.C.
 Church in West Seneca.
 In 2020 it moved to the current site on Genesee Street in Lancaster, New York.